Introduction to Statstical Theory of Fluid Turbulence: Mode-to-mode Energy Transfers and Fluxes in MHD Turbulence

 In the above discussion we assumed that the fluid is contained in a finite volume.
 In simulations, box size is typically taken to $2\pi$.
 However, most analytic calculations assume infinite box.
 It is quite easy to transform the equations given above to those for infinite box using the method described in Appendix.
 Here, the evolution of energy spectrum is given by (see Section \ref{sec:Definitions}) The shell-to-shell energy transfer rate $T_{nm}$ from the $m$-th shell to the $n$-th shell is In terms of Fourier transform, the energy cascade rate from a sphere of radius $k_{0}$is

-For isotropic flows, after some manipulation and using Eq. (\ref{eq:E(k)_eq_C(k)}), we obtain \cite{Lesi:book} where $T(k,t)$, called \emph{transfer function}, can be written in terms of $S^{YX}(\mathbf{k'}|\mathbf{p}|\mathbf{q})$.
+For isotropic flows, after some manipulation and using Eq. (\ref{eq:E(k)_eq_C(k)}), we obtain \cite{Leslie:book} where $T(k,t)$, called \emph{transfer function}, can be written in terms of $S^{YX}(\mathbf{k'}|\mathbf{p}|\mathbf{q})$.
 The above formulas will be used in analytic calculations.

-The mode-to-mode formalism discussed here is quite general, and it can be applied to scalar turbulence \cite{MKV:scalar}, MHD turbulence, Rayleigh-Bénard convection, enstrophy, Electron MHD etc. Some of these issues are discussed in Appendices C and D. One key assumption however is incompressibility.
+The mode-to-mode formalism discussed here is quite general, and it can be applied to scalar turbulence \cite{Verma:IJMPB2001}, MHD turbulence, Rayleigh-B\'{e}nard convection, enstrophy, Electron MHD etc. Some of these issues are discussed in Appendices C and D. One key assumption however is incompressibility.
 In the next section we will discuss various turbulence phenomenologies and models of fluid turbulence.